Feeling (and getting) that keto high during your fast

 Getting in ketosis – and staying there

 The human body is truly amazing.
 In fact, the reason you can stay alive in even the most extreme circumstance is because your body is built for the job and the job description hasn’t changed in millions of years.
-The body’s goal is to keep you in a state of normalcy (or, homeostasis) and really, it doesn’t care what you feed it as it will go on all measures to fuel on its terms, not yours.
+The body’s goal is to keep you in a state of normalcy (or, homeostasis) and really, it doesn’t care what you feed it as it will go on all measures to fuel on its terms.
 That preferred fuel is glucose.
 Why glucose?
-The body loves It because it’s easily converted in glycogen (the stored form) and is a readily source to keep you energized and, from a pathophysiology standpoint, alive.
+The body loves it because it’s easily converted in glycogen (the stored form) and is a ready source to keep you energized and alive.
 It’s also a fan because the brain loves glucose as well.
 So, imagine how the body feels when you take away its favorite fuel.
 It naturally revolts.

 The first thing it will do is seek out any remaining droplet of glycogen left and try to get more.
-That means, if you’ve gone carb free but are still providing even small amounts detectable to the body, it will take it.
+That means, if you’ve gone low carb but are still providing even small amounts detectable to the body, it will take it.
 You might be thinking about the obvious foods to forgo.
-A candy bar, a piece of bread, etc. But the body will take any carbohydrate, healthy or not – and run with it.
-Even eating a whole container of cashews will fit the bill.
-If it’s starts feeling desperate, it will then tap into the liver and ask assistance in forming new glucose from non-carbohydrate sources.
-The liver gets on board – after all, in your mind, they are working together against you.
-To the body however, it senses you are in an environment where food is scarce and it’s in survival mode.
-If protein consumption (from any source) is high enough, it will magically turn it into glucose.
+A candy bar or a piece of bread.
+But the body will take any amount of carbohydrate, healthy or not – and run with it.
+But what if you’re not feeding your body any significant amount of carbs at all?
+When the body starts to sense it and it starts feeling desperate, it will then tap into the liver and ask assistance in forming new glucose from non-carbohydrate sources.
+From the body’s perspective, you are in an environment where food is scarce and it then goes into survival mode.
+If protein consumption is high enough, it will magically turn it into glucose.
 This process is called gluconeogenesis – or the new formation of glucose.

 So here is how the scenario may play out.
 You started your keto plan on Monday, but for a year prior to that Monday you blew it out with carbs of all kinds, all day, every day.
 You’ve got a lot of fuel to get through.
-But you remained good, and by Thursday or Friday, you feel that you’ve really depleted these stores.
+But you remained low carb since Monday, and by Thursday or Friday, you feel that you’ve really depleted these stores.
 The liver could step in there and start using byproducts of protein.
-Oh no – the numbers on my monitor are still low.
-Your moderate protein as well and start counting carbs so you can keep better track.
+But wait – the numbers on your monitor are still low.
+You moderate protein as well and start counting carbs so you can keep better track.
 A few days later, your body may have no choice than to look for alternative sources.
 That’s when the sweet spot hits – because there is only one source of fuel left – fat.
 While the body has entered an acceptance stage, the brain is not happy.
 That’s because the brain can’t fuel on fat.
 Therefore, it starts fueling on the byproduct of fat breakdown – ketones.
 This is when your numbers should start to reflect your efforts.
-It will vary based on where you started to begin with (because that determines your storage) as well as your protein content.
-But really – it may also vary based on that notion that you’re simply not cutting enough carbohydrates.
-Your body is in essence a petulant toddler who wants to get his way.
-Just like that toddler, it will find the candy in the house if it exists.
-Further, it’s just waiting on you to screw up.
-Maybe you had the entire bag of keto cereal (not just a “keto friendly” serving) and it provided just what it needed to give you brain back some glucose, and consequently, reduce your ketones.
+It will vary based on where you started to begin with as well as your protein content.

-Achieving ketosis requires significantly reducing your carbohydrate consumption (which can be achieved through various forms of fasting).
+Achieving ketosis requires significantly reducing your carbohydrate consumption, which can be achieved through various forms of fasting.
 That doesn’t mean the diet is all bacon, all the time.
-Healthy fats, such as avocado and olives can be central components of the diet in addition to non-starchy vegetables, nuts and seeds and sources of protein like fatty wild fish, eggs, and chicken.
+Healthy fats such as avocado and olives can be central components of the diet in addition to non-starchy vegetables, nuts and seeds and sources of protein like fatty wild fish, eggs, and chicken.
 Coconut oil and full fat dairy such as hard cheese may also be included.
 Recent studies have also found that a more flexible approach (20-50g of carbohydrates) can still result in ketosis and weight loss, and may include more plant based fiber derived from previously eliminated nuts and non-starchy vegetables.
 This makes the diet less restrictive and more sustainable over time.
-Here is more detail on the plant vs meat approach to keto.

-There are numerous studies showing the positive impact of low carb diets, but few examine the long-term impact of a meat heavy approach as seen in the ketogenic diet.
+There are numerous studies showing the positive impact of low carb diets, but few examine the long-term impact of a meat-heavy approach as seen in the ketogenic diet.
 Until more research is provided, there may some compelling reasons to rethink animals as the primary source of food.
 For starters, many of the meat prevalent in keto cookbooks include processed options like bacon and sausage.
 A recent study showed that even small amounts of red and processed meats may increase the risk for early death.
-Another reason to reconsider a meat heavy keto approach is the impact it may have on microbiome.
-While plants high in fiber, prebiotics and probiotics can help good bacteria flourish, red meat fried foods and high fat dairy may quickly increase the bad bacteria.
+Another reason to reconsider a meat-heavy keto approach is the impact it may have on the gut’s microbiome.
+While plants high in fiber, prebiotics, and probiotics can help good bacteria flourish, red meat, fried foods, and high fat dairy may quickly increase the bad bacteria in your gut.

-Plants are typically a source of nourishment on the ketogenic diet, but they often don’t comprise the fat portion of it.
+Plants are typically a source of nourishment on the ketogenic diet, but they often don’t comprise the fat portion.
 Instead, they act as the delivery system for vitamins, minerals, and fiber.
 Broccoli, spinach, kale, and cauliflower are all examples of nutrient dense, non- starchy vegetables that fit in well on the keto diet.
 However, finding plants that provide more protein and less carbohydrate are where the challenge begins.
-Seeds (such as hemp seed) and nuts (such as almonds) provide small amounts of protein but for more robust protein content, consider small amounts of soy, in the form of organic, non-GMO tofu or tempeh (low net carbs due to high fiber) to help boost protein status.
-Further, if the plan is to only eliminate meat coming from 4 legged animals, then eggs, fish and even dairy can be added into a vegetarian (not vegan) approach.
-Fats can be provided easily as well and may include nuts, (such as macadamia nuts), avocado, olives, coconut (and their oils), tahini (sesame seed paste), unsweetened nut butters, seeds (such as hemp, flax and chia) and flours (such as coconut or almond flours).
-A day on the plant based ketogenic approach can vary but typically, its broken down into 5% allocated to carbohydrates, 30% allocated to protein and 65% or more allocated to fat.
+Seeds (such as hemp seed) and nuts (such as almonds) provide small amounts of protein but for more robust protein content, consider small amounts of soy in the form of organic, non-GMO tofu or tempeh to help boost protein.
+Further, if the plan is to only eliminate meat coming from four-legged animals, then eggs, fish and even dairy can be added into a vegetarian approach.
+Fats can be provided easily as well and may include nuts, (such as macadamia nuts), avocado, olives, coconuts and their oils, tahini, unsweetened nut butters, seeds (such as hemp, flax and chia) and flours (such as coconut or almond flours).
+A day on the plant-based ketogenic approach can vary but typically, its broken down into 5% allocated to carbohydrates, 30% allocated to protein and 65% or more allocated to fat.

-We need a lot more studies on the sugars that are popping up in keto friendly products, but if you are using an alternative for baking, or to simply put in your coffee, Stevia, erythritol and allulose all appear to keep the body from an need to release insulin or glucose.
+More research is needed on the sugars that are popping up in keto-friendly products, but if you are using an alternative for baking or to simply put in your coffee, stevia, erythritol and allulose all appear to keep the body from releasing insulin or glucose.

 You heard that keto can be “bad” for health.
-Is it true?
+Is this true?

 Any diet can be made unhealthy.
-The benefit, or harm of the keto diet will depend on the dietary pattern chosen.
-Very low carbohydrate diets that lack sufficient vegetables and other important phytonutrients may harm health long term, but a keto plan that includes fiber rich plants, healthy fats, and moderate protein can be beneficial to weight management and reduce and manage chronic disease.
-Constipation may occur but can avoided through consumption of a higher fiber approach.
+The benefit or harm of the keto diet will depend on the dietary pattern chosen.
+Very low carbohydrate diets that lack sufficient vegetables and other important phytonutrients may harm health long term, but a keto plan that includes fiber rich plants, healthy fats, and moderate protein can be beneficial for weight management and reduce and manage chronic disease.
+Constipation may occur but may be avoided through the consumption of a higher fiber approach.
 Additionally, many individuals will experience what is commonly known as the “keto flu” which are unpleasant symptoms that can occur when the body is transitioning from a carb to fat burning mode.
-These are short term and subside as the body enters ketosis.
+These symptoms are short term and subside as the body enters ketosis.
 Finally, as with any dietary approach, maintaining hydration is key to keeping your energy up and your bowel movements regular.
-Though the recommendation of 8, eight-ounce glasses of water every day is a good start, keep in mind that you may also get hydrated through decaffeinated coffee and tea.
-Your urine will be a good indicator of hydration status – look for faint yellow as the sweet spot for being well hydrated.
+Though the recommendation of eight, eight-ounce glasses of water every day is a good start, keep in mind that you may also drink decaffeinated coffee and tea for hydration.
+Your urine will be a good indicator of hydration status – look for a faint yellow color as a sign you’re well hydrated.